payal63/dataanalyst-internship/README.md

 ## Key Analysis Questions

 The analysis answers several important questions derived from the survey data.
-These questions cover areas such as gender distribution, career aspirations, salary expectations, and work preferences:
+These questions cover areas such as gender distribution, career aspirations, salary expectations, and work preferences.For Solution refer this:sql_project/Gen_z_assignment.sql

 1. **What is the gender distribution** of respondents from India?
 2. What **percentage of respondents** from India are interested in **education abroad** and **sponsorship**?